ssorj/ssorj.github.io/_input/projects/plano.md

  - At this point, this works for Posix, not Windows
  - The character encoding is always UTF-8, and all strings are treated as unicode
- - All temporary files are cleaned up on exit
+ - Temporary files are cleaned up on exit
  - As a matter of philosophy, don't fuss, just do it; for instance, directories are generally created as needed
- - And don't be shy about talking about what you're doing on the console
+ - Don't be shy about talking about what you're doing on the console

 ## Installation